xpack/web-jekyll/pages/xbb/prerequisites.md

 although this might require enrolling to the developer program (free of charge).

-If you used the TL;DR script, it is already installed.
+If you followed the _Quick instructions_, it is already installed.

 Otherwise, the recommended way is to install the Command Line Tools separately via a command line: